Start the API server

 Streaming Responses

 The agent execution endpoints (POST /api/sessions/:id/agent/:agent) return Server-Sent Events (SSE).
-Each event is a JSON object representing a runtime event:
+Each event is a JSON object representing a runtime event (remember that :agent is the config filename without the .yaml extension):

 # Send a message and stream the response